PlanterApp/planter_blog/content/posts/garden-soil-ph/index.md

 ### How to lower soil pH

 If your soil is only slightly alkaline, incorporating compost can help to nudge the pH into the optimal range (it has the same buffering effect as with slightly acidic soils).
 To acidify your soil more significantly, you’ll need to apply sulfur.
-Note that there are different types of sulfur available that can contain added nutrients, but unless you know that the nutrients are specifically lacking in your soil it’s best to use elemental sulfur.
-It does take time for the sulfur to acidify the soil so it’s best to apply it in fall for spring planting.
+Note that there are different types of sulfur available that can contain added nutrients; if you want to avoid inadvertently adding excess nutrients stick to using elemental sulfur.
+It will take time for the sulfur to acidify the soil so it’s best to apply it in fall for spring planting.

 Keep in mind that changing your soil pH isn’t a one-time event; in many cases you’ll need to keep monitoring it and adding amendments as necessary to maintain the recommended pH range.
 If you’re struggling to optimize your soil pH, gardening in raised beds or containers can be a good alternative as it’s easier to achieve and maintain the right pH in a contained spot.
-This can be especially helpful for plants with unique pH needs, such as blueberries which require an unusually acidic soil that many other plants will not tolerate.
+This can be especially helpful for plants with unique pH needs, such as blueberries, which require an unusually acidic soil that many other plants will not tolerate.

 While soil pH often isn’t top of mind, it’s undoubtedly one of the most important factors for healthy plants.
 Whether you’re starting a new garden or troubleshooting an existing garden, pay attention to the soil pH to ensure your garden will thrive!